Comac C919: Naming

-In the model number, the C stands for "Comac".
-The C also has the implication that forms an "ABC" parallel situation with Airbus and Boeing.
+In the model number, the C stands for "Comac" and "China".
+The C also forms an "ABC" parallel situation with Airbus and Boeing.
+The following 9 refers to longevity as per Chinese culture and the following 19 refers to the seat capacity of 190.

 Development

 The 2008 program launch initially targeted a maiden flight in 2014.
 Comac applied for a type certificate for the aircraft from the Civil Aviation Authority of China on 28 October 2010.
 At that time the company intended to manufacture up to 2,300 aircraft of the type.
 In June 2011, COMAC and Irish low-cost airline Ryanair signed an agreement to co-operate on the development of the C919.
 In 2012 Airbus' chief strategist Marwan Lahoud assumed that the aircraft would offer competition to Airbus by 2020.

+Preliminary design

 On 24 November 2011, Comac announced the completion of the joint definition phase, marking the end of the preliminary design phase for the C919, with estimated completion of the detailed design phase in 2012.
 Production of the first C919 prototype began on 9 December 2011.
 The C919's aerodynamics were designed with the help of the Tianhe-2 supercomputer.
 The annual production was targeted at 150 planes by 2020.
 Canada's Bombardier Aerospace started collaborating in March 2012 on supply chain services, electrical systems, human interface, cockpit, flight training, flight-test support, sales, and marketing.